 - Pinch salt

 - 1/2 cup chopped almonds

-- 1. In a bowl, cream butter and sugar; add egg substitute and extract.
+- 1. In a mixing bowl, cream margarine and sugar; add egg substitute and extract.
 Combine dry ingredients; add to the creamed mixture.
 Stir in almonds.
 Drop by rounded teaspoonfuls onto baking sheets coated with cooking spray.
 Bake at 350° for 9-11 minutes or until edges are golden brown.
 Remove to wire racks to cool.
 Yield: 5 dozen.

 1 cookie: 40 calories, 2g fat (1g saturated fat), 4mg cholesterol, 19mg sodium, 5g carbohydrate (3g sugars, 0 fiber), 1g protein.

 Reviews for Almond Spice Cookies

 "How can these cookies possibly have "0"gr of sugar when the recipe calls for 3/4 cup?
 I'm going to try these with a sugar substitute and almond flour to get rid of the carbs."